 Prevent underinsurance by regularly reviewing your financial circumstances and the insurance cover you need to protect for assets and to support your broader financial plans.
-Talk to your adviser, if you have one, or your insurer about what you consider would be the right level of cover for your needs.
+Talk to your adviser, if you have one.

 - Get informed – Read your product disclosure statements carefully and understand what your policy covers and does not cover.
 Talk to your insurer if there is anything you don’t understand.

 - Focus on needs and replacement costs – Remember, it is about what you would need to have to replace items, maintain current living standards, and cover ongoing financial obligations in case something unexpected happens.
 Life, and total and permanent disability are some of the key insurance types you may consider reassessing.
 However, don’t forget about other areas where insurance could be important such as your car, home, pet, funeral, and travel insurance.

 - Update – Your family’s insurance needs will change as your composition changes, so adjust and update regularly.
 With each addition to your family or lifestyle change, get in touch with your insurer to make sure your insurance cover is adequate.

 - Budget – Budget for your insurance premiums as you would with any household expense.

 - Realise risk is part of life – We’d prefer not to think about it, but assessing potential risks is the best way to be prepared for unexpected events in life.

 Underinsurance is a significant concern for Australian households, and the impact in event of a claim can be considerable on you and your family.
 By recognising you may need to review what level of cover you have against what you may need, you can better prepare for unexpected events and protect yourself and your loved ones.